You are here:

-If you do not have Google Calendar installed on your Android device, you will need to download the app.
-Once you have done this, it will automatically display the calendars which are available to your Google account.
+If you don't have Google Calendar installed on your Android device, you'll need to download the app.
+Once you've done this, it'll automatically display the calendars which are available to your Google account.

 Subscribing on Apple devices

 To subscribe to the KeyCal on your Apple iPhone or iPad, follow these steps:

 1. Copy the following iCal link on your iPhone or iPad: